 Community Stories are currently only available in English.

 Smartphones have an accessibility feature called VoiceOver on iPhones and TalkBack on Android devices.
 This feature enables visually impaired people to use a smartphone with a synthetic speech and touch-based interface.

 When you receive a request, it will appear as a ringtone and a notification.
 If you want to answer the call, tap the notification, if your phone is unlocked, or swipe it to the right, if your phone is locked.
-You will now get connected to the visually impaired user.
-Help the visually impaired user by guiding them through, what you see from their camera.
+You will now get connected to the blind or low-vision user.
+Help the blind or low-vision user by guiding them through, what you see from their camera.

 We are quite overwhelmed by the number of volunteers, who want to help.
-Currently, there are more than fifteen times the amount volunteers than blind and low vision users.
+Currently, there are more than fifteen times the amount volunteers than blind and low-vision users.
 The app is set in a way that all calls are connected at random.
-When a blind or low vision person requests assistance, we send out a notification to several volunteers (usually 10) - the first one who is available and answers the call will be connected.
-Thanks to this system, the waiting time for the blind to get connected is currently under 30 seconds.
-Short waiting time is a game changer for our blind members.
+When a blind or low-vision person requests assistance, we send out a notification to several volunteers (usually 10) - the first one who is available and answers the call will be connected.
+Thanks to this system, the waiting time for the blind and low-vision users to get connected is currently under 30 seconds.
+Short waiting time is a game changer for our blind and low-vision users.

 At the present moment, you cannot change your availability time.
 If you’re concerned about receiving calls in the middle of the night, don’t worry.
 The standard settings only allow you to receive calls between 8am and 9pm (08:00-21:00) in your local time zone by default.
 If you are busy or unable to answer the call, it will automatically be redirected to another volunteer.

 You don’t need to have the app open or running in the background to receive calls.
 As long as you are logged in, you are able to receive calls in your daytime hours.